dabane-ghassan/BioNSim/README.md

 # biological_neurons
 A collection of Python scripts to implement biological models of neurons using Python.
+Numpy, matplotlib, scipy as well as celluloid package were used to animate the output.

 ## Hudgkin & Huxley Model